 On these websites, you can see all available English speaking jobs in Germany:

 - Berlin Top Jobs.com

-If you a native English speaker, you for sure have an advantage, but be aware that there are millions of foreigners come to Germany and search for English speaking job placement.
+If you are a native English speaker, you certainly have an advantage, but be aware that millions of foreigners come to Germany and search for English-speaking job placements.

-The offer is there, but it still not enough to cover all demand.
-Consequently, you compete with so many people.
-Also, the majority of the available working places are in German.
+The offer is there, but it’s still not enough to cover all demand.
+Consequently, you will compete with so many people.

 In most cases, there’s no need to worry about the local language if these criteria can apply to you or your plans in Germany:

 - Teaching English

 - Tutorial teaching of English subject at university

 Jobs without a degree